Computer Science Portfolio

 What I've been working on...

-Here you can see some things I've enjoyed working on throughout my CS career.
+Here you can see some things I've enjoyed working on throughout my CS career at Berkeley and beyond.
 Click on a semester to browse projects from that time period, or click on a project by name to jump right to it.
-Each project has a short description, notes on the language(s) involved, skills learned, and trials/tribulations therein.
-Each is also rated to show difficulty, scaffolding, enjoyment, etc. This page will be updated as I have more cool (non-NDA) things to share!
+Each project has notes on the language(s) involved, skills learned, and a description of the more difficult/notable parts.
+This page will be updated as I have more cool (non-NDA'd) things to share!

 Interested in seeing the code behind these projects?
-Unfortunately, some of the more scaffolded projects are univeristy-sourced and I'm unable to publicly post the code due to concerns over plagerism.
-My code is hosted in a private repository and I'm happy to share it with recruiters and prospective employers by request; send me an email from your company-affiliated email address.
+Unfortunately, some projects are university-sourced and I'm unable to publicly post the code due to concerns over plagiarism.
+That said, I'm happy to share the code (linked in a private repository) with recruiters and prospective employers by request; send me an email from your company-affiliated email address and I'll get back to you as soon as possible.

-Getting the functionalty for containment correct required adding behaviour modifications for several different kinds of frames in the Mozilla code base.
-Though I came in with a moderate knowledge of CSS and HTML, exploring the DOM tree, learning about rendering and layout, and diving into Gecko were all new things.
+Getting the functionality for containment correct required adding case-specific behaviour modifications for several different kinds of frames in the Mozilla code base.
+Though I came in with a moderate knowledge of CSS and HTML, exploring the frame tree, learning about rendering and layout, and diving into Gecko were all things that required a fair amount of spin-up work.
+I also struggled to get used to working with a remote team, though because of our internal tools (Vidyo, Slack, IRC, etc.), it was no problem after a few weeks in.

 Looking for the code?
 This project is open source!
 You can check out Mozilla's codebase on github at mozilla-central or clone the mercurial repo here!
 You can track progress on containment (and subsequent revisions to it) by viewing the bugzilla bugs on contain:size and contain:layout.

 During this semester I took Berkeley's combined graduate/upper-div undergraduate Computer Architecture class.
-CS152 cemented my interest in architecture and systems and gave me the oppotunity to solve real problems with my love of C and Assembly.
+CS152 cemented my interest in architecture and systems and gave me the opportunity to solve real problems both of C and Assembly, which I really enjoyed.

 This branch predictor is a variant of the model developed/discussed by Andre Seznec, which you can read more about in his article.
-Though it was developed as part of an assignment for CS152, it was relatively unscaffolded and beyond the scope of the course.
-The lab related to this project asked students to build "the best branch predictor imaginable", which, within the course itself, was scoped to mean a Branch History Table or a Branch Target Buffer (or some combination therein).
-The sixth edition of Computer Architecutre by Patterson and Hennessy (our course textbook) mentions TAGE predictors as a possible improvement over the two previously mentioned models and my lab partner and I wanted to see just how much better they could be.
+Though it was developed as part of an assignment for CS152, it was relatively unscaffolded and individually driven.
+The lab related to this project asked students to build "the best branch predictor imaginable", which, with respect to what we'd covered in the course, meant a Branch History Table or a Branch Target Buffer (or some combination thereof).
+The sixth edition of Computer Architecture by Patterson and Hennessy (our course textbook) mentioned TAGE predictors as a possible improvement over the two previously mentioned models, and my lab partner and I wanted to see just how much better they could be.

-To read more about the mechanics of implementation, you can check out my full lab write-up here.
+To read more about the mechanics of implementation, you can check out my lab write-up here.
 This branch predictor won the course competition for fastest, most accurate predictor.
 Statistics (charted as accurate predictions per # of instructions across several benchmarks) are also available on the write up.
+The predictor was written in C++ and tested in a simulated (Chisel-based) Out-of-Order machine.

 This project is another open-ended challenge originating from CS152.
 This lab was meant to get students used to writing vectorised RISC-V code (the vectorised extension to the core instruction set is not yet publicly released at the time of writing, though preliminary documentation for the instructions is available here).